ionic-enterprise/cs-demo-weather-widgets/packages/core/README.md

 This is a sample custom element library that contains some simple weather related elements.
 This library contains the following custom elements:

 - Simple
-  - **csdemo-temperature** - takes a temperature in Kelvin and displays the value in either Celcius or Fahrenheit
+  - **csdemo-temperature** - takes a temperature in Kelvin and displays the value in either Celsius or Fahrenheit
   - **csdemo-uv-index** - takes a UV Index value and displays the value with a description and color coding
   - **csdemo-condition** - given a mapping of condition types to image URLs and a condition code, determines which code to use and displays the image with a label
 - Compound